kubeshop/monokle/docs/resource-editing.md

 ![Form Editor](img/form-editor.png)

-The editor provides form fields for key ConfigMap properties, allowing you to edit/discover all available properties without having to learn or lookup the corresponding resource documentation.
+The editor provides form fields for key ConfigMap properties, allowing you to edit/discover all available properties without having to learn or lookup the corresponding yaml/resource documentation.
 Any changes made and saved (with the Save button on the top right) are written back to the underlying yaml.